cliqz/cinepass-pythonclient/README.md

 ## Documentation
 The library aims to provide a direct mapping for the Cinepass API.
 See https://api.cinepass.de/documentation for a detailed documentation of the API.

+## Contributing
+* Bug reports, feature requests and general question can be added as an Issue.
+* PRs are welcome.
+* Questions?
+Concerns?
+Feel free to [contact us](mailto:cliqz-oss@cliqz.com?subject=cinepass-pythonclient).